Early prison efforts focused on educating the incarcerated

 As part of CDCR’s Time Capsule series, this has been edited for length and clarity.
 Otherwise, it is published as it was written.
 (Learn more about the prison chaplains or explore more state prison history.)

 San Quentin chapel, school room and library

-We next visited the chapel, school room, and library, which is in a room in the fourth story of the four-and-a-half story brick building, measuring 60 by 40 feet, and is well furnished with benches, a pulpit, tables, organ, with instructive and domestic charts and pictures displayed from the walls.
+Afterward, we visited the chapel, school room, and library, which is in a room in the fourth story of the four-and-a-half story brick building, measuring 60 by 40 feet.
+It is well furnished with benches, a pulpit, tables, organ, instructive and domestic charts and pictures displayed from the walls.

-There is a library of over 3,000 volumes, and great care and neatness is displayed by the prisoners in the treatment of books borrowed by them.
+There is a library of over 3,000 volumes.
+Great care and neatness is displayed by the prisoners (in how they treat) the books borrowed by them.

 About 2,500 books are taken out monthly.
 There are accommodations capable of seating about 500.

 Services are conducted in this building every Sunday morning, which are entirely voluntary.
 Three Sundays in the month, the California Prison Commission sends a clergyman to officiate, and the other Sunday is occupied by the Roman Catholic clergyman.
 The majority of the prisoners confined are Roman Catholics.
 In our visit on Sunday morning we were present at a sermon delivered by the Rev. Albert Williams, and we never yet have, at any time or in any place, seen a more devout and reverent class of worshipers.